RhodiumToad/pllua-ng/README.md

  + boolean  -- passed as boolean

  + nulls of any type  -- passed as nil

+ + refcursor values are converted to or from SPI cursor objects (whether or not they correspond to open portals)

  + domains over any of the above are treated as the base types